-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not URL (If out cut i outreuch. response, attendance comments received accepted and reasons applicable) 1 Public Meeting Non-targeted/ broad community Staff attended meetings at various locations, including the Pine Castle, Azalea Park, South Apopka, Goldenrod, Holden Heights, and Pine Hills neighborhoods.
-Neighborhood residents, as well as staff from various County divisions and representatives of neighborhood organizations, were present during the meetings.
-Most of the comments received were related to the need for affordable housing, public infrastructure improvements and public service needs.
-All comments were taken into consideration during the development of the Consolidated Plan goals and objectives.
+Sort Order Mode of Target of Summary of Summary of Summary of URL Outreach Outreach response/attendance comments received comments not (If accepted applicable) and reasons 1 Public Non-targeted/ Staff attended meetings at Most of the comments All comments Meeting broad various locations, including the received were related to the were taken into community Pine Castle, Azalea Park, South need for affordable housing, consideration Apopka, Goldenrod, Holden public infrastructure during the Heights, and Pine Hills improvements and public development of neighborhoods.
+Neighborhood service needs. the residents, as well as staff from Consolidated various County divisions and Plan goals and representatives of objectives. neighborhood organizations, were present during the meetings.